sagar61205/MLOps-Salesforce-Deal-Closure-Probability-System/README.md

 <ul><li>Rep-entered confidence was about 41–44%, while actual closed leads landed around 30–32%, which led to planning gaps and surprise revenue misses across fiscal periods.</li>
 <li>Because estimates were manual, pipeline reviews were inconsistent, making quota setting, territory planning, and resource allocation harder quarter to quarter.</li>
 <li>The directive was to replace subjective guesses with calibrated, sequence‑aware probabilities that reflect how deals actually move through sales stages.</li>
-<li>Reduced forecast error by 80% and delivered 12 months advanced signals: model 32% prediction for closed deals and the actual closing was between 30-32%</li>
 </ul>

 <h4>📊 My role and the solution:</h4>